 On that small project I started to discover the world of the art department and production design.
 I worked with Alan Jones who was a very cool designer, very open minded.
 I still wasn’t really calling myself an art director per se but I had a bit of experience.
 I went back to concept art and worked on Bram Stoker’s Dracula and a few movies where we got into the world of concept design.

-Michael Novotny worked with James Cameron on True Lies and Terminator 2 and designed K-19: The Widowmaker for Kathryn Bigelow.
-With these $100 million features and many episodics under his belt, he is currently production designer on the hit CBS crime drama the Mentalist.
+Michael Novotny worked with James Cameron on True Lies and Terminator 2 and production designed K-19: The Widowmaker for Kathryn Bigelow.
+With these $100 million features under his belt, he moved on to designing a series of episodics including Better Call Saul and seven seasons of the hit CBS crime drama The Mentalist…

 AS: What first got you into the field?